mateeullahmalik/supernode2/supernode/README.md

 # Supernode Configuration
 supernode:
   key_name: "mykey"  # The name you'll use when creating your key
-  identity: ""  # Leave empty, will fill after creating key
+  identity: "" The address you get back after getting the key
   ip_address: "0.0.0.0"
   port: 4444